prith13/contrast/_posts/2018-12-31-pylaides_overview_addendum.md

 Any chapter that doesn’t fall into the above categories is categorized as 'unsure'.

-All the data visualizations in the [PyLadies overview](https://prith13.github.io/posts/2018/11/pyladies-overview/) include chapters that are active and unsure based on the breakdown explained above.
+All the data visualizations in the [PyLadies overview](https://prith13.github.io/posts/2018/11/pyladies-overview/) include chapters labeled active and unsure based on the breakdown explained above.

 Here are the numbers for the categories: